Cala Gat

 Is Mallorca crowded in July?

 Yes!
-With most schools closed for summer, millions of families flock to the island for the summer holidays.
-This means that everything is busy, from the roads to hotels and beaches.
+With most schools closed for summer, millions of holidaymakers flock to the island making everything busy, from the roads to hotels, beaches and restaurants.

-Because of this, it’s a good idea to book everything in advance, including hotels, restaurants, and rental cars.
-In the evening it can also be incredibly difficult to nab a taxi, so call in advance to avoid getting stranded (speaking from experience!).
+Because of this, I recommend booking everything in advance, including hotels, restaurants, and rental cars.
+In the evening, it can also be incredibly difficult to nab a taxi, so call in advance to avoid getting stranded (sadly, speaking from experience!).

 Things to do in Mallorca in July

-Due to the sizzling daytime temperatures and summer crowds, now is not the time for hiking, cycling, or extensive sightseeing.
+With daytime temperatures of over 30℃ and summer crowds clogging the streets, now is not the time for hiking, cycling, or extensive sightseeing.
 Of course, where there’s a will, there’s a way.
 So if you’re determined to get your fitness or culture fix, by all means, do it, but consider going early in the morning before the temperatures and tourists rise for the day.

-Instead, beat the heat with the following activities:
+Instead, I suggest beating the heat with the following activities:

 Hit the beach